 A regular cleaning schedule will be used with an emphasis on high touch surfaces, including sinks, bathrooms and water bottle filling stations.

 The district has reduced need to touch objects/ doors with no-touch waste containers, prop open doors, etc.

 Staff will reinforce “no sharing” of food, water bottles, utensils, pens and pencils and art equipment.

 All toys and equipment will be made of materials that can be cleaned and disinfected.
-Soft toys will be stored for now and children will leave them at home.
-Rugs have been removed.

 Students who come to the nurse’s office feeling sick will be sent home.

 Those with symptoms of COVID-19 will be cared for separately from other students/ staff using health department protocols.
 An emergency contact will be called to pick them up.

 Nurses will have protective gear to use when working with students and the health rooms will be cleaned frequently.

 Students and staff who are sick with COVID-19 or suspected to be sick with COVID-19 should stay home.